 Access the app by entering your login credentials.

-Navigate to the 'Requests' tab within the app.
+Go to the 'Requests' tab within the app.

-Choose 'Open POFD Account' from the options.
+Choose 'Open POFD Account' options.

 Complete the necessary details in the application and submit it.